Weighted Ensemble Models Are Strong Continual Learners: Related Work

-\textbf{Output-space/weight-space ensembles. }Traditional ensemble methods, or output-space ensembles, combine multiple classifiers' predictions, often outperforming single models and providing more calibrated uncertainty estimates under distribution shifts~\cite{friedman2001elements, deepensembles, ovadia2019can, stickland2020diverse}.
+\textbf{Output-space/weight-space ensembles. }Traditional ensemble methods, or output-space ensembles, combine multiple classifiers' predictions, often outperforming single models and providing more calibrated uncertainty estimates under distribution shifts~\cite{friedman2001elements, deepensembles, ovadia2019can, stickland2020diverse,matena2022merging}.
 These output-space ensembles, however, demand substantial computational resources at inference.
 Weight-space ensembles offer a computationally efficient alternative by interpolating between model weights~\cite{wortsman2021robust, wortsman2022model, izmailov2018averaging, nichol2018first, szegedy2016rethinking}.
-Wortsman~\etal ~\cite{wortsman2021robust} achieved this by interpolating between zero-shot CLIP and fine-tuned model weights, resulting in performance gains on both the fine-tuning task and under-distribution shifts.
-Matena~\etal~\cite{matena2022merging} average models with the same initialization that are fine-tuned on different text classification tasks.
-We show that this merging approach does not produce good performance in CL.

-Our approach differs from \cite{wortsman2021robust, wortsman2022model, matena2022merging} as it focuses on sequential finetuning with weight-averaging to be accustomed to the CL setting, we iteratively perform our procedure once per task, using the averaged model at each task as the initialization for the next task.
+Wortsman~\etal~\cite{wortsman2021robust} achieved this by interpolating between zero-shot CLIP and fine-tuned model weights, resulting in performance gains on both the fine-tuning task and under-distribution shifts.
+Matena~\etal~\cite{matena2022merging} propose an advanced WA technique that uses Fisher-values for different text classification tasks but they do not investigate the feasibility of this approach for CL.
+In Federated Learning (FL), model averaging, notably FedAvg, is a fundamental technique for amalgamating insights from decentralized data while upholding privacy~\cite{mcmahan2023communicationefficient}.
+This approach involves training local models on distributed nodes and averaging their parameters to update a global model, thus enhancing learning efficiency and data privacy~\cite{mcmahan2023communicationefficient, 9084352, kairouz2021advances}.
+Our approach differs from existing WA approaches~\cite{wortsman2021robust, wortsman2022model, matena2022merging} as it focuses on sequential finetuning with weight-averaging to be accustomed to the CL setting, we iteratively perform our procedure once per task, using the averaged model at each task as the initialization for the next task.